ktk-2005/Feedbacker-Forum/docs/slack.md

 ### Creating webhook

-Webhook is used so that Feedbacker Forum can post messages to some Slack channel via Slack app.
+A webhook is used so that Feedbacker Forum can post messages to some Slack channel via Slack app.
 Go to `Incoming Webhooks`, press toggle slide from `off` to `on` and click `Add New Webhook to Workspace`.
 This redirects to the Slack workspace and asks to which channel is Slack app allowed to post